-Polygal Roof Panels & Patio Covers for Pergolas
+Polygal Roof Panels & Clear Patio Covers for Pergolas

-Multiwall sheets often referred to by the brand name of Polygal, are a structured sheet product available in double and triple layered configurations and manufactured in various colors and degrees of transparency.
+Multiwall Polycarbonate sheets often referred to by the brand name of Polygal, are a structured sheet product available in double and triple layered configurations and manufactured in various colors and degrees of transparency.
 Polygal allows sunlight in but provides protection from unwanted elements, such as rain, UV rays, and heat.
 What this means for you is that you can comfortably enjoy your patio rain or shine with a Polygal roof cover!
-It’s durable, yet flexible so it can be utilized in curved applications.
-Plus, Polygal is lightweight and easy to install so you don’t have to break your back or the bank to enjoy your plastic pergola roof....Read more
+Polygal roof panels for pergolas are durable, yet flexible, so they can be utilized in curved applications.
+Plus, Polygal is lightweight and easy to install so you don’t have to break your back or the bank to enjoy your clear plastic patio cover....

 |TOPGAL (Standing Seam)||ALUMINUM (Mega-Lock)||STANDARD (Base & Cap)|

 |SLOPE||Leak proof on any slope, but for best results we recommend at least a 1/12 slope||For best results, minimum 1/12 slope||For best results, minimum 2/12 slope|

 |STRUCTURE TYPE||Purlins||Rafters or Shade Slats||Rafters or Shade Slats|

 |INSTALLATION DIFFICULTY||Easiest to install with the least chance for errors.||Most difficult and time-consuming to install.||Easier than the Mega-Lock|